Databrawl/resolution/README.md

    Also, you can provide the crawling depth via `--crawl_depth=N`, where N denotes the number of nested levels of pages to crawl.
 By default, it's disabled.

-4. Chat with the Guardian bot
+4. Chat with the REsolution bot

     ```bash
     python server/run.py chat samurai